geiger-rs/cargo-geiger/README.md

 ---------

 ### 0.6.0 (unreleased)
- - There are now three crate scanning result variants:
+ - There are now three crate scanning result variants [#52]:
    - 🔒 No unsafe usage found and all build target entry point `.rs` source files, used by the build, declare `#![forbid(unsafe_code)]`.
 Crates like this will be printed in green.